Distance Education - Actuarial Practice and Control (Part II)

 The University of Melbourne will be offering its Actuarial Practice and Control subjects (which collectively cover Part II of the Actuaries Institute syllabus for qualification as a Fellow of the Institute) as distance education subjects this year, as well as part of an honours degree.

-In 2017, Semester 1, the Centre will offer a new subject “General Insurance Practice”.
+The Centre now offers a new subject “General Insurance Practice”.
 This subject will prepare students for the Actuaries Institute’s Part III modules in General Insurance.
 It will allow the student to study the material in a manner familiar from their previous studies for Part II.
 It will NOT grant an exemption, however.

 The Actuarial Practice and Control and General Insurance subjects are offered on a non-award basis, meaning that students can enroll in these subjects without being enrolled in a degree or taking any other subjects at the university.